Eligibility and terms and conditions

 - The University reserves the right to withdraw a scholarship from anyone who fails to comply with the requirement to take part in promotional activities, as stated in section three of these Terms and Conditions.

 - A student who withdraws from their chosen programme of study prior to completion of Term 1 will not normally be requested to repay scholarship payments made up to withdrawal; however, the University reserves the right to charge tuition fees for the period between the start of the course and the date of withdrawal.
-A student in receipt of a scholarship who withdraws from their programme during their first year will not normally be requested to repay the scholarship.
-Any tuition fee liability remaining at the point of withdrawal is therefore calculated in accordance with Council Ordinance 10, (Student Centre to confirm which clause).
+A student in receipt of a scholarship who withdraws from their programme will not normally be requested to repay the scholarship.
+Any tuition fee liability remaining at the point of withdrawal is therefore calculated in accordance with the Student Financial Policy

 - A student electing to take a period of temporary withdrawal (abeyance) will only receive the scholarship once at the start of the course.
 If tuition fees remain due when returning from a period of temporary withdrawal then these would need to be paid upon return.

 - Fee waivers are applied at the start of the academic year as part/all of a scholarship entitlement and will not normally be amended once the fee waiver has been processed.
-Any tuition fee liability remaining after fee waivers are applied would therefore be calculated in accordance with Council Ordinance 10.
-In the case of withdrawal or abeyance the tuition fee and the fee waiver are calculated in accordance with The Student Financial Policy.
+Any tuition fee liability remaining after fee waivers are applied would therefore be calculated in accordance with Student Financial Policy.
+In the case of withdrawal or abeyance the tuition fee and the fee waiver are calculated in accordance with Student Financial Policy